bagaturchess/ChessBoardScanner/README.md

   -  Improve board corners detection, besides the currently used algorithms: findChessBoardCorners by build-in function, findChessBoardCorners by Hough lines and findChessBoardCorners by contours.
   -  Add additional popular online chess sites, which can be recognized by the program, like for example chess24.com
+  -  Extend the solution to work with chess diagrams drawn on paper, this will save a lot of positions from old books in computer format.

 If you would like to contribute to the project, do not hesitate to contact me.